CharbelJ/blog/README.md

     $ cp .env.example .env
     ```

-7. Generate a Laravel App Key
+7. Generate a Laravel App Key.
     ```
     $ php artisan key:generate
     ```

-8. Run the database migrations
+8. Run the database migrations.
     ```
     $ php artisan migrate
     ```

-9. Modify the following fields in your .env file to use the values specified in the database container
+9. Modify the following fields in your .env file to use the values specified in the database container.
     ```
     DB_CONNECTION=mysql
     DB_HOST=blog_db